Is it true that when Reagan first met Gorbachev, he claims to have thought, “He’ll sell us everything”?

 Read on the topic:

-1. Statements of foreign political figures about Mikhail Gorbachev
+1. Statements by foreign political figures about Mikhail Gorbachev

 2. The Reagan Diaries

-4. "I am a former head of state, I can’t eat pizza"
+4. “I am a former head of state, I won’t be able to eat pizza”

 Our editors will receive the following text: